mvdkwast/obsidian-copy-as-html/README.md

 ### Advanced

 - It is possible to customize or replace the stylesheet in the settings dialog.
 - The default is to convert SVG to bitmap for better compatibility at the cost of potential quality loss.
-If you know that the application you are going to paste into has good .svg support, you can toggle the `Convert SVG to bitmap` setting.
+If you know that the application you are going to paste into has good .svg support, you can disable the `Convert SVG to bitmap` setting.
+- It is possible to render code and callouts to HTML tables.
+This makes them ugly except in Google Docs where they make the document slightly prettier.

 ## Implementation